gregiee/reactVR/README.md

 # reactVR
-test with react and three
+test with reactJS and threeJS